-Students will visit the factories and workshops of over a dozen traditional crafts, including lacquerware, ceramics, textile weaving, lantern making and more.
+Students will visit the factories and workshops of over a dozen traditional crafts, including woodworking, lacquerware, textile weaving, lantern making and more.
 They will be exposed to the nuances of the craft processes and how materials are carefully selected and manipulated for production.
 Simultaneously, they will learn how traditional Japanese culture informed the development of these crafts and products and how the crafts and products in turn informed traditional Japanese culture.
 Students will then be asked to explore contemporary forms and products using the tools and techniques to which they have been exposed.

-Made in Yame is open to all applicants, not just SVA students.
+SVA Made in Yame is open to all applicants, not just SVA students.